 What was life like in Japanese prisoner of war camps?

-Though British prisoners of war had a tough time in Germany, particularly towards the end of the war, their comrades captured by the Japanese suffered far more intensely.
+Though British POWs had a tough time in Germany, particularly towards the end of the war, their comrades captured by the Japanese suffered far more intensely.

-Beatings and physical punishments were part of the average Japanese soldier’s life and this culture of beating filtered down to the ordinary soldier who wouldn’t hesitate to take it out on the prisoners of war he controlled.
+Beatings and physical punishments were part of the average Japanese soldier’s life and this culture of beating filtered down to the ordinary soldier who wouldn’t hesitate to take it out on the POWs he controlled.

 “The mood of the guards, usually Koreans, decided whether you got away with a single blow from a bamboo cane or a wholesale beating up from a whole gang of them,” wrote one prisoner of war.

-Japanese rations and medical provision for their own troops were basic so they usually took what they required and left the rest for the prisoners of war.
+Japanese rations and medical provision for their own troops were basic so they usually took what they required and left the rest for the POWs.

-Their treatment of prisoners of war was frequently barbaric and contrary to the rules of war.
+Their treatment of POWs was frequently barbaric and contrary to the rules of war.
 If you have a relative who was a prisoner of the Japanese, expect to find horrific accounts of suffering.

-As well as the interrogation reports (many of which aren’t there, possibly because prisoners of war in Japan were liberated by the Americans or because many men were too ill to complete them) there are a series of prisoner of war cards compiled by an unknown central Japanese authority with a degree of Allied assistance.
+As well as the interrogation reports (many of which aren’t there, possibly because POWs in Japan were liberated by the Americans or because many men were too ill to complete them), there are a series of POW cards compiled by an unknown central Japanese authority with a degree of Allied assistance.